Search

 About this document

-This determination considers an authority’s decision to grant a building consent under section 72 of the Building Act 2004.
+This determination considers the authority’s decision to grant a building consent under section 72 of the Building Act, which meant that a natural hazard notice was entered on the property’s record of title.

 About this document